flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-33521A/Keysight-33521A.md

 This script connects to the instrument using a VISA adapter and creates an instance of the `Agilent33500` class.
 It then sets the output waveform shape to sine, frequency to 1 kHz, amplitude to 1 Vpp, and enables the output.
 Finally, it disconnects from the instrument.

-Note: Make sure to replace `"GPIB::1"` with the appropriate address of your Keysight 33521A RF Signal Generator.
+Note: Make sure to replace `"GPIB::1"` with the appropriate address of your Keysight (Agilent) 33521A RF Signal Generator.

 </TabItem>
 </Tabs>